 renamed the Tennessee Titans.
 On September 12, 1999, the Titans

-played their first regular season game at LP Field.
-The stadium
+played their first regular season game at the stadium.
+Throughout

 69,000 blue and red seats.
 The lower grandstand circles the entire

 other decks of seating are located on both sides of the field.
 Two scoreboard/video-boards are located

 behind the seating area in the endzones.
 Nissan Stadium contains 175

 luxury suites, and 12,000 club seats (which make up the second tier

 of the grandstand).
 The stadium is also the home of the Tennessee